-Many public entity leaders believe that building a fan base for the organization starts and ends with eternal outreach.
+Many leaders believe that building a fan base for their organization starts and ends with external outreach.
 Whether it’s through social media networks, advertising or direct mail, sadly many organizations focus on building external fans while neglecting their staff.
 Although I’m a “lifer” when it comes to nonprofit work, in my experience, our sector is losing the race to provide the best places to work in America.

 It’s time for public entity and nonprofit leaders to stop boasting about compassion and respect and start doing something about it.
 From recruitment through orientation and performance management, never forget that your staff’s enthusiasm about your mission will be reflected in every interaction with a client, consumer or donor.
 And long after your staff have moved on to new pursuits, they will carry with them the essence of the work experience you provided.
 Will they reflect on how well they were treated at your organization?
 Or tell anyone willing to listen that despite its mission of saving the world, employees were treated unkindly?

 Make meetings inclusive, not exclusive.
 Most staff members appreciate being included in decision-making processes.
 When a staff member is not invited to an important meeting, he or she may feel undervalued or lose the feeling of ownership over the organization.
 Instead of handpicking invitees to meetings to discuss new programs and approaches, try inviting anyone interested in the meeting topic.
 You might be surprised at who attends, and what they contribute.